lgoldstein/mina-sshd/README.md

 ```java
 sshd.setCommandFactory(new ScpCommandFactory());
 ```
 You can also use the `ScpCommandFactory` on top of your own `CommandFactory` by placing your command factory as a **delegate** of the `ScpCommandFactory`.
-The `ScpCommandFactory` will intercept SCP commands and execute them by itself, and pass all other commands to (your) delegate `CommandFactory`
+The `ScpCommandFactory` will intercept SCP commands and execute them by itself, while passing all other commands to (your) delegate `CommandFactory`
 ```java
 sshd.setCommandFactory(new ScpCommandFactory(myCommandFactory));
 ```
 Note that using a `CommandFactory` is also **optional**.
 If none is configured, any direct command sent by users will be rejected.
 ## Server side security setup
 The SSHD server needs to be integrated and the security layer has to be customized to suit your needs.
-This layer is pluggable and use the following interfaces:
+This layer is pluggable and uses the following interfaces:
-* `PasswordAuthenticator` for password based authentication
+* `PasswordAuthenticator` for password based authentication - [RFC 4252 section 8](https://www.ietf.org/rfc/rfc4252.txt)
-* `PublickeyAuthenticator` for key based authentication
+* `PublickeyAuthenticator` for key based authentication - [RFC 4252 section 7](https://www.ietf.org/rfc/rfc4252.txt)
+* `HostBasedAuthenticator` for host based authentication - [RFC 4252 section 9](https://www.ietf.org/rfc/rfc4252.txt)
-* `KeyboardInteractiveAuthenticator` for user interactive authentication
+* `KeyboardInteractiveAuthenticator` for user interactive authentication - [RFC 4256](https://www.ietf.org/rfc/rfc4256.txt)

 These custom classes can be configured on the SSHD server using the respective setter methods:
 ```java